CPM, CPC, and CPA are the three main ways that digital media companies charge advertisers for online advertising.

 As an advertiser, there are several options you get when you decide to invest in digital ads.
 All these options, however, can be easily placed into two main categories:

 Before actually discussing the costs of advertising, we need to at least define these two categories.
 As an advertiser, you will also need to choose the one that best fits your needs and ultimate goals.

 Search ads are usually associated with search engines such as Google and Bing.
 They are triggered by proactive searches conducted by the public.
 They are inputting specific keywords related to their interests, keywords you, as an advertiser, base your ads upon.

-Display ads are associated with online publishers.
+Display ads are graphical online ads associated with online publishers and designed to attract the attention of website visitors.
 They are being displayed on web pages and they are most of the times visual in nature.
 They can be tied up to specific keywords but at the same time, they’re more likely to be bought based on demographics, geographic location, the popularity of the website, the industry etc.